boz-tcm/time-series-challenge/README.md

 > Background: With over 200 million users, MercadoLibre is the most popular e-commerce site in Latin America.

-> Purpose: In this activity, we used our newfound Python, time-series, and Prophet skills to to find out whether the ability to predict search traffic at MercadoLibre can translate into successfully trading the stock.
+> Purpose: In this activity, we use our newfound Python, time-series, and Prophet skills to to find out whether the ability to predict search traffic at MercadoLibre can translate into successfully trading the stock.

 ## Table of Contents
 * [General Info](#general-information)